dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

  </figcaption>
 </figure>

 Before using Plex, I recommend cleaning up your music collection first.
-That means converting CDs to the FLAC lossless format, fixing any low-resolution cover art, standardizing artist and album names, fixing track numbers, and renaming files and folders.
+That means converting CDs to the lossless format like FLAC, fixing any low-resolution cover art, standardizing artist and album names, fixing track numbers, and renaming files and folders.
 It’s a one-time effort to do over the weekend, but worth it to see the result—an immaculate, organized collection that is fun to browse through.
 I used [Jriver Media Center ](https://jriver.com/) to handle the CD ripping, metadata scraping, and file/folder renaming.
 A free 30-day trial is available, which should be enough time to perform the cleanup.

 <div class="row">